buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Test what’s important first

-1. Happy paths
+1. Happy paths.
    It's a good idea to start with something simple, something satisfying.

-2. Code that you fear
+2. Code that you fear.
    This should be your primary objective.
    The first test is the hardest to write, and as soon as you crack it - everything else will fall apart with ease.

-3. Deeply encapsulated logic that is hard to reach via API
+3. Deeply encapsulated logic that is hard to reach via API.
    The logic that requires a lot of state management.
    Sometimes it's not possible to test the whole change in isolation, and this is where "method by method" tests are becoming useful.
    Don't overdo it.

-4. A bug
+4. A bug.
    Every time you write a failing test that proves the bug before fixing that bug - you deserve a small salary raise.
    This is what truly differentiates the best from the rest.
    Personally, I found this extremely satisfying to see my failed test prove a bug, just then to be fixed.
    Or even better, a test that should fail — passes, because the initial "bug" assumption was wrong.
-   I can't stress enough how powerful this technic is.
+   I can't stress enough how powerful this technique is.

-5. Validation
+5. Validation.
    Places with high cyclomatic complexity.
    `if`, `for`, `while`, etc.

-6. Exceptional cases
+6. Exceptional cases.
    All your `throws` and `try catch`.
    Test it, but maybe a bit later.

-7. Facade methods
+7. Facade methods.
    Methods that just call another method or two.
    If you have time - do it.
    What are the chances that someone will accidentally delete one of those calls?
    These methods usually could be tested in a bundle with some other logical parts.

-8. Trivial code
+8. Trivial code.
    Getters/Setters.
    Not the best way to increase code coverage.
    Same as for the facade methods — your getters/setters/mappers should be tested as part of something more meaningful.

-9. Legacy code that never changes with no bugs
+9. Legacy code that never changes with no bugs.
    If it works — don’t touch it.
    Leave it be.
    Find something better to do.